 Example:

-Expert Tip: Your choice of a metaphor or a simile for an essay hook should be guided by the topic.
+Expert Tip: The topic should guide your choice of a metaphor or a simile for an essay hook.
 A good simile could be Writing a great research paper compares to riding a bike in a 96 degrees Fare height climb.

 Statistics are good hooks for persuasive essays.
 So, if you are wondering how to write a hook for a persuasive essay, try using statistics at the start of your argumentative essay.

-You can use statistical data to hook your readers to new facts that they are unaware of.
+You can use statistical data to hook your readers to new facts they are unaware of.

 Examples: